Frequently Asked Questions

 HOW MANY SCHOLARSHIPS HAVE BEEN AWARDED EACH YEAR SINCE 1996?

 We award an average of four scholarships each year.
 However, in some years only three scholarships were awarded, and in other years a single scholarship was awarded.
+With the addition of Kolbe Cathedral High School, we expect to double the number of scholarships awarded each year.

 More recently, because of the increase in the number of partnerships we have with colleges and universities, we have been awarding more than the average number of scholarships.